2016 Copa del Rey final

-The 2016 Copa del Rey Final was a football match played on 22 May 2016 to decide the winner of the 2015–16 Copa del Rey, the 114th edition of Spain's premier football cup since its establishment (including two seasons where two rival editions were played).
+The 2016 Copa del Rey final was a football match played on 22 May 2016 to decide the winner of the 2015–16 Copa del Rey, the 114th edition of Spain's premier football cup since its establishment (including two seasons where two rival editions were played).
 It was played at the Vicente Calderón Stadium in Madrid.

-It was won by defending champions Barcelona, who defeated Sevilla 2–0 after extra time to achieve their 28th title.
+It was won by defending champions Barcelona, who defeated Sevilla 2–0 after extra time to achieve their record-extending 28th title.
 Andrés Iniesta was named man of the match despite Lionel Messi's two assists in both of Barcelona's goals.

 As Barcelona won both the 2015–16 La Liga and the Copa del Rey, the 2016 Supercopa de España was also held between Barcelona and Sevilla.

 Background

 Barcelona had previously played in 37 Copa del Rey finals, second only to Real Madrid's 39, and had a record 27 victories.
 They were the reigning champions, having defeated Athletic Bilbao 3–1 in the previous year's final at their Camp Nou.

 Sevilla had been to seven finals, winning five, most recently in 2010 when they defeated Atlético Madrid 2–0 at the Camp Nou.
 Their last defeat was in 1962, 2–1 to Real Madrid.
 The 2016 final was the first between the two sides.

 It was the 13th such final at the Vicente Calderón Stadium in Madrid, home of Atlético Madrid.
 Barcelona previously won the final at the ground in 1968, 1981 and 2012, and lost in 1974 and 1986.
 It was Sevilla's first final at the stadium, although three of their victories came elsewhere in the Spanish capital.

 The two teams began the season against each other in the 2015 UEFA Super Cup in Tbilisi on 11 August, which Barcelona won 5–4 after extra time.

 Both teams had victories by wide margins on their way to the final; Barcelona scored 25 goals and conceded five in eight games, while Sevilla scored 22 times in their eight matches, conceding only two goals in the second leg of their semi-final.